laurelmclean/bubble-tea-shop/README.md

 # Bubble Tea Shop

-A Final Project for ACS 2330 creating a React app, Laurel's Bubble Tea Shop, that allows users to view the bubble tea menu, add items to order, and checkout.
+Laurel's Bubble Tea Shop allows users to view the bubble tea menu, add items to order, and checkout.

 The project was built with React, utilizing components and state.
 It implements best practices for responsiveness and accessibility.